Frequently Asked Questions

 I’m glad you asked.
 Not to worry, Jennifer will not be cooking!
 The very talented and amazing foodie extraordinaire Jenina Mella is going to make all of our meals.
 Every dish will be as locally produced as we can manage.

-Check back here later for a link to the full menu.
 Those of us who attending the 2017 Deep Into Indigo Retreat are still dreaming about her watermelon salad.
+For Jen, the highlight of 2018 was the hand made granola and that lunch on Sunday.
+She never wanted it to end.

 For those with special dietary needs, the food will be gluten sensitive, meaning that most dishes won’t have gluten.
 There will be gluten in the kitchen.